-Note: the CLI is the primary mode for automatic reduction for EVLA, and it is anticipated that there will be a suite of "standard" scripts developed to help users in data reduction tasks.
+Note: the CLI is the primary mode for data reduction for EVLA.
+This includes interactive use, where the CLI is supplemented by specialized GUIs, and for automatic pipeline reduction.
+It is anticipated that there will be a suite of "standard" scripts developed to help users in data reduction tasks.
 Thus it is important that the Package support all of its critical modes in the CLI.